Guide to Green Burial Services and Cemeteries in Ohio

 Heritage Acres Memorial Sanctuary – West Ohio

-Located in Cincinnati and recently established in 2020, Heritage Acres sits on 40 acres, made up of 60 percent meadowland and 40 percent forest.
+Located in Cincinnati and established in 2020, Heritage Acres is on 40 acres, 60 percent of which is meadowland and 40 percent forest.
 The Green Burial Council has awarded it Natural Burial (NB) status.

 A burial plot costs $3,000.